Brelok/vacuumData/README.md

-This is application to checking price automatic vacuum cleaner on website
+This is application to checking prices automatic vacuum cleaner on website